MicrosoftDocs/sdk-api/sdk-api-src/content/winsvc/ns-winsvc-service_preshutdown_info.md

 ## -remarks

-The default preshutdown time-out value is 180,000 milliseconds (three minutes).
+Starting with the Windows Creator’s Update (build 15063) the default preshutdown time-out value is 10,000 milliseconds (10 seconds).
+In prior releases, the default preshutdown time-out value is 180,000 milliseconds (three minutes).

 After the service control manager sends the SERVICE_CONTROL_PRESHUTDOWN notification to the <a href="/windows/desktop/api/winsvc/nc-winsvc-lphandler_function_ex">HandlerEx</a> function, it waits for one of the following to occur before proceeding with other shutdown actions: the specified time elapses or the service enters the SERVICE_STOPPED state.
 The service can continue to update its status for as long as it is in the SERVICE_STOP_PENDING state.